 The Gentleman’s Book Club was inaugurated in April 2011 following late night deliberations during the count for the General Election of that year.
 After some discussion we settled on meeting in Smyth’s pub to share our thoughts on our first read.
 The location has remained our favoured haunt although we have on occasion strayed.
 Our numbers have remained constant […]

-The biggest challenge in reviewing the book was in separating the author’s work from the life being recounted and it was especially hard as we remembered the man.
+by Sylvie Simmons The biggest challenge in reviewing the book was in separating the author’s work from the life being recounted and it was especially hard as we remembered the man.
 The recommendation could of course have not been more timely and I for one certainly am glad for having read it at this time […]

-Last night’s symposium shed little light on Mr Reacher.
+by Lee Childs Last night’s symposium shed little light on Mr Reacher.
 In fairness, it was chosen as a lighter read to follow the highly appreciated but magnitudinally-challenging biography of Hamilton.
 In that light I think it passed the bar – although lighter it was also definitely darker.
 I think the consensus was that it […]

+by Jessie Burton All reported completed reading The Miniaturist and thanks for the mail in reviews from those not attending.
 Reviews came out largely, solidly favourable and despite a few quibbles and this made for a lively discussion.
 One glaring issue emerged around the title and the character referenced by the title.

+by Peter Frankopan Thanks again to Brian for sharing his thoughts in advance.
+A fine review covering in fine detail aspects which certainly helped stimulate our discussion.
 There were mixed, but I think generally favourable reactions to the book as a whole – noting that some were reading it and others having it read to […]